 “The white man giveth, and the white man taketh”

-Meaning because we don't have much of our own, everything we have is provided to us by the white monopoly, and they can easily take it away when they feel like doing so.
+We don't have much of our own, everything we have is provided to us by the monopoly, and it may be taken away at any moment.

 I'll give you an example;